 Pay it Forward Grant

-The scheme is is run by HeadStart Kent, who are funded by the Big Lottery to support young people's emotional wellbeing.
+The scheme is is run by HeadStart Kent, who are funded by the National Lottery Community Fund to support young people's emotional wellbeing.
 The idea of paying something forward means helping someone to do something to help someone else.
 HeadStart is giving groups of young people the chance to make this happen.
 The original idea for the fund came from Kent’s young people.

-The Pay It Forward fund was previously promoted by HeadStart Kent in 2015/16.
-Previous projects that received funding included:
+The Pay It Forward fund promoted by HeadStart Kent has so far funded over 140 grants, including 26 in 2020.

 The possibilities are endless, as long as you keep in mind that you are paying it forward to others in your community.

-All projects reported that the benefits of having young people involved within the design and delivery of the projects found the experience beneficial and really made a difference to people in their community.
+All projects reported the benefits of having young people involved with the design and delivery of the projects have really made a difference to people in their community.

 What we expect successful projects to achieve